openath/openath.github.io/_posts/2017-09-01-dna-first-match.md

 ![European Athletics logo](http://file.opentrack.run/img/2017/logo-eaa.png)

-We have a number of athletes taking part, but due to fixture congestion, could do with a few more both days.
-We are looking to create 6 club / composite teams on the day - each of which require between 4 and 6 athletes of each gender.
-As such we are pleased to say offer £10 expenses to the first 40 athletes who sign up on Saturday, and £20 on Sunday.   <a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Sign up here...</a>
+We're looking for more athletes to come down on Sunday and do a fun session.
+We need to create 6 club / composite teams on the day - each of which require between 4 and 6 athletes of each gender.
+We're offering £20 to the first 50 athletes to sign up (and come down).   <a href="https://goo.gl/forms/obPi04eIVZRZfXjJ2">Sign up here...</a>

 Each athlete should expect to do 2-3 events on the day, in the course of the program (although if you want a great session, you can do more!).
-There is no need to go all-out.
+There is no need to go all-out and you can treat it as a fun group session, or a social "sports day".
 The programme includes

  - Men’s Javelin and Womens’ High and Long Jump, in an innovative knockout format.
  - Relays and paarlaufs